RoadToLegendaryGrandmaster/PostgreSQL-Assignment/README.md

 If we want to store a person name, "Ali ahmad" then we can use Varchar data type for storing, in var char we can use space.
 If we want to use small character witout space we can use char to that.

-To store address we can use varchar
+To store address we can use varchar,
 To store symbole or short name we can use

 ```sql